IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-41.md

     - spec.catalogNamespace: openshift-marketplace

-#### Install AI Manager
+#### Install IBM Cloud Pak for Watson AIOps

-Install AI Manager by using GitOps to create an Argo CD App for AI Manager.
-The parameters for AI Manager are as follows:
+Install IBM Cloud Pak for Watson AIOps by using GitOps to create an Argo CD App for IBM Cloud Pak for Watson AIOps.
+The parameters for IBM Cloud Pak for Watson AIOps are as follows:

 - GENERAL
     - Application Name: anyname (for example: "aimanager-app")